gobo-eiffel/gobo/Readme.txt

 will need to bootstrap it.
 Please read $GOBO/work/bootstrap/Readme.txt.

-The supported Eiffel compilers, in alphabetical order, are: ISE Eiffel 5.6.1218 (Classic and .NET), SmartEiffel 1.2r6, and Visual Eiffel 5.0b (Build 2508).
+The supported Eiffel compilers, in alphabetical order, are: ISE Eiffel 5.6.1218, 5.7.64493 and 6.0.65740 (Classic and .NET), SmartEiffel 1.2r7, Visual Eiffel 5.0b (Build 2508) and Gobo Eiffel Compiler (gec) 3.5.
 For more details about the supported Eiffel compilers, please see the file "Release_notes.txt".
 This software might work with other Eiffel compilers and/or other compiler versions, however no test has been done.
 To have a better understanding of the way this software has been designed and implemented, you can also have a look at "$GOBO/doc/portability".

 In this distribution:

     bin                         Windows or Linux executables (gelex, geyacc, etc.) doc                         Gobo Eiffel documentation
+    doc/argument                Gobo Eiffel Argument Library documentation
     doc/geant                   geant documentation
+    doc/gec                     gec documentation
     doc/gelex                   gelex documentation
+    doc/gelint                  gelint documentation
     doc/getest                  getest documentation
     doc/gexace                  gexace documentation
     doc/gexslt                  gexslt documentation